-The mentoring scheme will connect people who are planning or running a KT project or activity within Cochrane (mentees) with people who have experience and knowledge of delivering KT activities or projects (mentors).
+The mentoring scheme aims to connect people who are planning or running a KT project or activity within Cochrane (mentees) with people who have experience and knowledge of delivering KT activities or projects (mentors).
 Mentors will support their mentee in building their KT skills and expertise, and guide them in their activity or delivering their project.

-Through a series of conversations with a mentor over a period of six months, the aim is that the scheme will support the growth of the mentee’s KT skills and increase their confidence in delivering KT-related work.
+Through a series of conversations with a mentor over a period of six to nine months, the aim is that the scheme will support the growth of the mentee’s KT skills and increase their confidence in delivering KT-related work.

 Who is the scheme for?

 Anyone in Cochrane who has a role in a specific Cochrane KT project or activity is eligible to apply to become a mentee.

 Examples of Cochrane KT projects or activities include, but are not limited to:

 - developing a KT strategy for your Cochrane group;

 - planning and implementing the evaluation of your Cochrane knowledge translation work

 - identifying key stakeholders for your Cochrane group and developing strategic partnerships with them;

 - running a Cochrane prioritization process;